Catastrogenesis: DM, GWs, and PBHs from ALP string-wall networks: Primordial black holes

 Using the last equation we find $T_*$, the temperature at which $p(T_*)=1$ in terms of $T_{\rm ann}$,

 This defines $T_*$, and its corresponding lifetime $t_*$.
 The PBH mass is then given by the mass $M(t_*)$,

 Therefore, inverting Eq.~\eqref{eq:MPBH} and using Eq.~\eqref{eq:ptRadius} one finds,

 Due to effects of deviation from the spherical shape and angular momentum, the probability of forming a PBH at temperature $T$ may be smaller than $p(T)$, say $p(T)^\beta$, with a real coefficient $\beta \geq 1$.
+This could account for small deviations from sphericity.
 A large enough deviation from the spherical shape could prevent the formation of a PBH, since the degree of asymmetry decreases initially but increases in the late stages of the collapse~\cite{Widrow:1989fe}.
+However, this is unlikely, as shown in the context of the collapse of vacuum bubble produced during inflation~\cite{Deng:2017uwc}.
 We proceed assuming that for some portion of the walls the asymmetry during collapse is small enough.
 So the PBH density at formation is $\rho_{\rm PBH}(T_*) \simeq p^\beta(T_*) \rho_{\rm wall}(T_*)$, and the fraction $f_{\rm PBH}$ of the DM in PBHs is

 where we used that at the production temperature $p(T_*) = 1 $.
 The bulk of the energy density of the string-wall network goes into axions at annihilation, thus $\rho_{\rm wall}(T_{\rm ann}) \simeq \rho_a(T_{\rm ann}) = f_{\rm ALP}~ \rho_{\rm CDM}(T_{\rm ann})$, where $f_{\rm ALP}$ is the fraction of the DM in ALPs.
 Using Eq.~\eqref{Eq:p(T)} and approximating the evolution of the wall energy density with temperature after annihilation by